v43ky/ShortiumPoppyLite/README.md

 ## Advanced Scheduling🌟:
 - Set recurring schedules for weekly or monthly uploads.
 - Add batch scheduling for multiple videos.
-- Custom Schedule Each Video to Specific times.
+- Customize Scheduling for each Video to Specific times.
 -
 ## Analytics Dashboard🧑‍💻:
 - Show daily quota usage, Schedules, and channel performance stats.
-- View Your Channel's Analytics in the Bot Menu.
+- View Your Channel's Analytics in the Bot UI.
 ---
 ![menu](images/2.png)

 ---

 ## **Contributing🥰🥰**
-Contributions are welcome for the Lite version and complete version!
+Contributions are welcome for the Lite version and the Complete version!
-- will launch Updated versions of them Through your feedbacks too!!
+- will launch Updated versions from Time to Time by your feedback!

 ---

 ## **License📁**
-Obtain the license file via the Email [shootashortservice@gmail.com] for the **Complete Version**, after it is Launched and Bought By You.
+- Obtain the license file via the Email [shootashortservice@gmail.com] for the **Complete Version**, after it is Launched and Bought By You.
 - **Lite Version** is Free To Use for All!

 ---

 ## **Contact🤙📞**
-For questions or support, feel free to contact [shootashortservice@gmail.com].
+If you have any questions or need any help, please feel free to contact [shootashortservice@gmail.com].